 - Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count, hold for 2 more seconds, and then gently apply the brake to stop.
 Count the five seconds out while accelerating.
 Repeat this starting and stopping procedure until the fifth tank of fuel is nearly empty. - 2.
 When the fuel tank is nearly empty, shut off the engine and refuel.

 STOP!
 Clean your air filter before you proceed.
 Refer to the instructions on page 19.
 During the sixth tank of fuel, the engine can be tuned for general performance use.
-Proceed to the next section in this manual.
+Proceed to Tuning your TRX 2.5 Racing Engine.